 Wage History Restrictions

-Maryland joins approximately 18 other states and nearly two dozen local jurisdictions in limiting the circumstances in which employers may request or use a job applicant’s wage history information.
+Maryland joins approximately 18 other states and nearly two dozen local jurisdictions in limiting the circumstances in which employers may request or use a job candidate’s wage history information.
 (Neighboring Virginia and the District of Columbia currently have wage history restrictions only for government agencies).

-There is one narrow exception: Once the employer makes a job offer (including a compensation offer), the employer may seek to confirm and may rely on any wage history voluntarily provided by the applicant in order to support the employer making a compensation offer higher than the employer’s original offer.
+There is one narrow exception: Once the employer makes a job offer (including a compensation offer), the employer may seek to confirm and may rely on any wage history voluntarily provided by the candidate in order to support the employer making a compensation offer higher than the employer’s original offer.

 Wage Range Requirement